Crescent Flats & Crescent Butte

 Weavings were also distinct in that only a singular style was ever used, passed down from generation to generation.
 This style is called the Rod and Bundle.
 They would employ the fibers of milkweed, yucca, and sometimes other rigid indigenous plants.

-Probably the most prevalent characteristic is the pictographs and petroglyphs that were left behind.
+pictographs and petroglyphs are probably the most prevalent characteristic that were left behind.
 In a style that is referred to as Classic Vernal Style, painted figures were often large with broad shoulders, square or trapezoidal heads often with ear adornments and figures depicted with shields or ‘horns’ are also common.

 Also, given time, visit the Fremont Indian State Park, which is 24 miles southwest of Richfield and 15 miles east of I-15.